 - 1 cup rice pasta (uncooked) (I typically use this kind, and throw away the cheese packet)

-- 1/2 cup raw cheese (our favorite is gouda, you can find it here)
+- 1/2 cup raw cheese (our favorite is gouda, but cheddar cheese works well too)

-- Put noodles back into saucepan and put on low heat
+- Put noodles back into the saucepan and put on low heat.

 - When I want to make it really fancy, I put it into ramekins and sprinkle with more cheese.
 Then I broil it until the cheese is nice and bubbly!